newcontext-oss/kitchen-terraform/README.md

 ##### variables

-A Terraform variable or a collection of variables to be set in the configuration.
+A collection of Terraform variables to be set in the configuration.

 ###### Examples